How AI Product Photo Relighting Solves the Background-Color-Mismatch Problem in Ecommerce 2026

 Specular highlights on products (especially glossy or metallic surfaces) retain the original light source's shape and position, creating impossible reflections in the new scene.

-It wasn't always this serious.
+It wasn't typically this serious.
 But by 2026, marketplace standards have risen sharply—and the regulatory environment has added new weight to visual authenticity claims.

 ✅ Amazon RGB-255 + Natural Lighting Standard